allmad/madq/README.md

 # Multiplex Message Queue

-mmq is design to use in IM, follows pub/sub model, to achieve serve by millions of users indirectly.
+mmq is design to use in IM, follows pub/sub model, to achieve serve millions users by multiplex sockets.

 ## goal
 * possible to subscribe multiple topics/channels in one client.